-^{} Corresponding author: Russell Keast, email russell.keast@deakin.edu.au candidate FAT receptor genes - cluster of differentiation 36 (CD36), free fatty acid receptor 2 (FFAR2), FFAR4, G protein-coupled receptor 84 (GPR84) and a delayed rectifying K+ channel (K+ voltage-gated channel subfamily A member 2; KCNA2) - in TBC of human fungiform papillae(13).
-Each of these receptors has specificities with regard to the type of FA they bind(14); however, the exact receptors that might be responsible for oral chemoreception of FA in humans remain unresolved.
-Previously, we showed that increased CD36 was associated with short-term fat intake, particularly saturated fat, and acute dislike of fatty foods(13).
-However, no association was found between any FAT receptors and FAT perception.
-Since FAT sensitivity can be modified by dietary fat intake(10-12), it may be possible to use a dietary fat intervention to elucidate the receptor that might be responsible for long-term changes in FAT perception.
+Three types of lingual papillae - fungiform, foliate and circumvallate - house taste bud cells (TBCs) which express FAT receptors.
+A recent study of our group localized several candidate FAT receptor genes - CD36, FFAR2, FFAR4, GPR84 and KNCA2 - in TBCs of human fungiform papillae (13).
+Each of these receptors have specificities in the type of FA they bind (14), however the exact receptors that might be responsible for oral chemoreception of FA in humans remains unresolved.
+Previously, we showed that increased CD36 was associated with short-term fat intake, particularly saturated fat, and acute dislike of fatty foods (13).
+However, no associations were found between any FAT receptors and FAT perception.
+Since FAT sensitivity can be modified by dietary fat intake (10-12), it may be possible to use a dietary fat intervention to elucidate which receptor might be responsible for long-term changes in FAT perception.